askarbozcan/wugs-docana/README.md

 ### Intensifier Analysis
-The results are inconclusive, the dataset is small and the labels are noisy, so the results should be taken with a grain of salt, especially the chi-square p-values.
+Ultimately the results are inconclusive: seeing that the dataset is small and the labels are noisy, these results should be taken with some caution (particulary  with the chi-square p-values).

-_Note: To keep the experiments in-scope, we have only used the intensifiers "so", "pretty", "very" and "really" in our analysis._
+_Note: To keep the experiments within scope, we have only used the intensifiers "so", "pretty", "very" and "really" in our analysis; these are the same four intensifiers in Tagliamonte’s investigation of North American English in the last three decades, proving most frequent (and thus most relevant to the current study)._

 Chi-square test results for the intensifiers are as follows: